jigyasa-grover/sQuick_new/README.md

 - UI build in progress.

-- Do_It 'MainInterface open' in Playground/Workspace to check it out.
+- Do_It 'IndexInterface open' in Playground/Workspace to check it out.